 The Federal Housing Administration has strict FHA appraisal guidelines which include not just the value of the subject property.
 It also has minimum requirements concerning the condition of the property in regards to safety and security.

-- A home that has broken glass, peeling paint, non-working electrical, plumbing, HVAC and other safety and security issues will not pass FHA appraisal inspection
+A home that has broken glass, peeling paint, non-working electrical, plumbing, HVAC, and other safety and security issues will not pass the FHA appraisal inspection.

 Two Appraisals On Fix Rehabbed And Flipped Properties